 Ref Topic/Action Outcome Priority Accountability KPI е Seniors C02.2.1 HIGH 70 US/ES/QS/CC Plan and design all open space to meet the recreational, social and leisure needs of seniors, recognising the increasing demand in physical activity for seniors.
-Specific responses should include: - a variety of walking paths and circuits close to home that can be readily undertaken in 30 minutes to meet daily physical activity needs ample shade and bench s seats (especially a t local parks, play grounds and sport tsfields) ease of access to parks fr om public transpo rt stops ample nature walks community gardens for th ose with little or no access to private e gardens optimised disability acces S. In general, planning for seniors and tho se with disabilities will also meet the needs of the bro ader community. f Exercising Dogs C02.2.1 MED 70 US/ES/QS/CC Implement the findings from the dog off- new locations in line with the park hiera leash parks in the Open Space Invento rchy and settings outlined in the IOS S3 RECREATION FACILITIES Prepare guidelines for all future provesserves as part of the Open Space I Generations) addressing: • а Facility Priorities C02.1.1-3 HIGH 64,79,84 ES/ES/US/FA Establish priorities for facility provision the ease of ongoing supply, adaptability to place priority on facilities that are most in the City of Ryde and more generally. customisation, str ong design aesth etic and ESD crite eria.
-In particular, b Seating and Shelter C02.1.1-3 MED 64,74,70 FS/ES Provide ample seating in shade, in so Sheltered tables suitable for larger grou use of shelters (eg. minimum necessar areas with ample tree shade for picnic ips in larger parks ry shade over BBC and always suitab Os to ensure use f le for wheelchair a access.
-Optimise С Toilets C02.1.1-3 MED/HIGH 79 ES/US/ES Audit of existing toilets in reserves with and locations that limit anti-social use, numbers, provide universal access and offer strong natura ıl surveillance, are scaled to the size d Cafes, Kiosks and Mobile Refreshments C02.1.1-3 LOW 79 US/FA/ES Identify locations and facilities suitable for refreshments in appropriate public spaces where it supports the principal function of the land.
+Specific responses should include: - a variety of walking paths and circuits close to home that can be readily undertaken in 30 minutes to meet daily physical activity needs ample shade and bench s eats (especially a t local parks, play grounds and sport sfields) ease of access to parks fr om public transpo rt stops ample nature walks community gardens for the ose with little or no access to private e gardens optimised disability access S. In general, planning for seniors and tho se with disabilities will also meet the needs of the bro ader community. f Exercising Dogs C02.2.1 MED 70 US/ES/QS/CC Implement the findings from the dog off- new locations in line with the park hiera leash parks in the Open Space Inventor rchy and settings outlined in the IOS S3 RECREATION FACILITIES Prepare guidelines for all future provision or replacement of facilities, structures and infrastructure in reserves as part of the Open Space Design Guidelines (see Managed Sustainably Now and For Future Generations) addressing: а Facility Priorities C02.1.1-3 HIGH 64,79,84 ES/ES/US/FA Establish priorities for facility provision the ease of ongoing supply, adaptability to place priority on facilities that are most in the City of Ryde and more generally. customisation, str ong design aesth etic and ESD crite ria.
+In particular, b Seating and Shelter C02.1.1-3 MED 64,74,70 FS/ES Provide ample seating in shade, in soo Sheltered tables suitable for larger grou use of shelters (eg. minimum necessar areas with ample tree shade for picnic of ps in larger parks y shade over BBC and always suitab Os to ensure use f le for wheelchair a access.
+Optimise С Toilets C02.1.1-3 MED/HIGH 79 ES/US/ES Audit of existing toilets in reserves with and locations that limit anti-social use, a numbers, provide universal access and offer strong natura ıl surveillance, are scaled to the size d Cafes, Kiosks and Mobile Refreshments C02.1.1-3 LOW 79 US/FA/ES Identify locations and facilities suitable for refreshments in appropriate public spaces where it supports the principal function of the land.
 General criteria for provision should allow for: - Cafes principally at larger reserves (Level 1) Kiosks (Level 2 or 3) Identified locations for mo bile refreshments such as coffee ca rts (Level 3 or 4).
 Avoid locating permanent facilities in cl addressing the public space.
 Ensure the